 If your habit has been to put the needs of others before your own, you’ll probably feel guilty when you start to set healthy boundaries.
 That’s okay.
 Here’s what I tell my clients:

-When you do what you don’t want to do just to stop feeling guilty, you keep guilt inside you.
-When you allow guilt to just be there and do what’s best for you, guilt no longer holds you hostage.
+When you do something you don’t want to do just to stop feeling guilty, you keep guilt inside you.
+When you allow guilt yourself to feel that guilt and still do what’s best for you, guilt no longer holds you hostage.
 It begins to release its grip and eventually goes away.
-And so does the urge to overeat.
+And so does the urge to emotionally eat.

 When you stop betraying yourself by giving in to others’ expectations, you give to you.
 You feel a sense of lightness in your mind, body and spirit.
 It’s all connected.
-You’ll no longer need food to fulfill you… because you know how to fill yourself.
+You’ll no longer reach for food to fulfill you… because you know how to fill yourself.

 Now, wouldn’t that make for a happier holiday season?